register for a program

-4. For adult vision fast, schedule an interview.
-Youth initiates should have already filled out the application.
+4. For adult vision fast, schedule an in-depth interview.
 Adult interviews take 45 minutes to one hour and are done by one of our guides.

 Our goal is to make this work available to any person who desires it.
 We understand that for some people our program fees are a major expense, and for others it may seem an impossible amount.
 Cascadia Quest has extremely limited scholarship funds; however we are very willing to support you in the process of financial planning and fundraising.
 This can take the form of budgeting and planning, brainstorming, fundraising of many types, community outreach, etc. This process can be incredibly healing, empowering, create community connections, solidify relationships, create many forms of abundance, and more.
 You may be amazed at how much support you find out there if you are willing to ask!
 Thus far, participants and families have had great success with this type of supported fundraising.
 Our limited scholarship monies are distributed only as a last option.
 Contact Rob at 458-201-2868 or firstname.lastname@example.org for more information.

-Cancellations made with at least 8 weeks notice prior to start date of program: Commitment deposits less $200 are refundable.
+Cancellations made with 8 weeks or more notice (prior to start date of program): Commitment deposits less $200 are refundable.

-Cancellations made with at least 4 weeks notice prior to the start date of a program: Commitment deposit less $200 is transferable and must be used within one calendar year from the date of the initial program.
+Cancellations made with less than 8 weeks notice (prior to the start date of program): Commitment deposit less $200 is transferable and must be used within one calendar year from the date of the initial program.

 Make payment arrangements when the deposit is sent.
 Full payment is due no later than four weeks before the start of a program unless prior arrangements have been made.